Medical expert of the article

 Stages

-- Chronic - characterized by slow progression.
+- Chronic – characterized by slow development.
 The patient has problems with the throat and vocal cords for a long period of time.
 There is a constant desire to cough.
 The voice is hoarse with pronounced wheezing.

 Forms

-- Functional disorders - they are not associated with anatomical changes in the vocal apparatus.
-Most often their appearance is caused by neurotic disorders, which in turn are divided into:
+- Functional disorders – they are not associated with anatomical changes in the vocal apparatus.
+Most often, their appearance is caused by neurotic disorders, which in turn are divided into:

 Complications and consequences